-ASSESSMENTS
+ASSESSMENTS & DS

 An assessment will follow a thematic unit or a novel study.
 Generally these assessments take the form of a timed essay response, like the ones you will encounter on the Cambridge exam.
-Oral presentations, book chats, interviews or creative projects may also be an alternative assessment of thematic units or novels.
+Oral presentations, book chats, interviews or creative projects may also be an alternative assessment.